k8hertweck/FieldLabComparison/silva/README.md

 This will get you 104,711 unique sequences to then align against (meh.).
 Other tricks to consider would be to use `get.lineage` to pull out the reference sequences that are from the Bacteria, this will probably only reduce the size of the database by ~10%.
 You could also try using `filter.seqs` with vertical=T; however, that might be problematic if there are insertions in your sequences (can't know *a priori*).
 It's likely that you can just use the `silva.seed_v128.align` reference for aligning.
 For classifying sequences, I would strongly recommend using the `silva.nr_v128.align` and `silva.nr_v128.tax` references after running pcr.seqs on `silva.nr_v128.align`.
 I probably wouldn't advise using `unique.seqs` on the output.

+Note: After downloading the [full length sequences and taxonomy references](https://www.mothur.org/wiki/Silva_reference_files) files from the mothur website, move the silva.nr_v128.align document to the silva directory.

 Legalese
 --------